-Within each building the evacuation should include all occupants except those who may need to ensure the security of the premises, or people who, on a risk-assessed basis, are required to remain with particular equipment or processes that cannot be closed down.
+Within each building the evacuation should be for all occupants except those who may need to ensure the security of the premises, or people who, on a riskassessed basis, cannot be moved, must remain with a resident who cannot be moved, or are required to remain with particular equipment or processes that cannot be closed down.

-Premises that consist of several buildings on the same site should be dealt with one building at a time over an appropriate period unless the emergency procedure dictates otherwise.
+Premises or complexes that consist of several buildings on the same site should be dealt with one building at a time over an appropriate period unless the emergency procedure dictates otherwise.